reema0814/Threat-Protection-with-XDR/Labguide/lab_10_mitigate_threats.md

 1. The "Status" should be now *Connected* and "Bi-directional sync" should be *Enabled*.

-1. Scroll down and under the "Create incidents - Recommended!" area, select **Enable**.
-This option creates an Analytics rule automatically for this service.
-You can manually add it later if not enabled here or change its configuration within the *Analytics* blade.

 ### Task 4: Activate a Microsoft Security Rule

 In this task, you will activate a Microsoft Security rule.